altruios/namshubettulpa/public/namshubettulpa/chapters/errors.md

 ~There was a pause~
 "F::Well.
 Don't get distracted again."
-*There was a scuffling of chairs, and Kent turned around to see they had left* }
+*There was a scuffling of chairs, and Kent turned around to see they were gone* }
 {
 ~Both were going to the same place~
 ~And he was faced with a choice~
-'Continue following Martha?
+'K::Continue following Martha?
 Or tail this new person for a while?
 Someone who has never seen his face.'
 ~To his right was a flight board~